Great Debate, LDZ, NHI Sponsors

 Walmart supports transformational NHI experience for 49 students in four states

-Thanks to support from Walmart, 49 students in all (25 from Texas, four from Oklahoma, 19 from Illinois and one from Iowa) won scholarships allowing them to attend the National Hispanic Institute’s flagship summer leadership program this summer.
+Thanks to support from Walmart, 49 students in all (25 from Texas, four from Oklahoma, 19 from Illinois and one from Iowa) won scholarships to support their attendance at National Hispanic Institute’s leadership programs this past summer.

-The Walmart grant, totaling $27,500, supported two of NHI’s Lorenzo de Zavala (LDZ) Youth Legislative Session programs.
+The Walmart grant, totaling $27,500, supported two of NHI’s Lorenzo de Zavala (LDZ) Youth Legislative Session programs and the Midwest Great Debate.

 The LDZ, as participants call it, is an innovative, immersive learning experience for students between 10th and 11th grade, in which they form parties, run for offices, and upon forming executive, legislative and judicial branches, work to pass legislation involving the Latino community in the U.S. and beyond.